JoelInyang/printf/README.md

-This is a collaboration for printf project for Joel and Kennedy
+This is the first collaboration for printf project between Joel and Kennedy